wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 18. In the terminal, press **CTRL+C** to stop the server.

-    If you are interested into additional logging attributes, please take a look at: https://www.ibm.com/docs/en/was-liberty/base?topic=liberty-logging-trace
+    If you are interested into additional logging attributes, please look at: https://www.ibm.com/docs/en/was-liberty/base?topic=liberty-logging-trace

 ### 4.9	Review the Liberty configuration via Liberty REST APIs